Productive capacities analysis key to reducing vulnerabilities in graduating LDCs

 ★ UNCTAD in Action ★

-In this regard, UNCTAD has developed a comprehensive programme on fostering productive capacities and structural economic transformation in support of developing countries.
+To this end, UNCTAD has developed a comprehensive programme on fostering productive capacities and structural economic transformation in support of developing economies.
 The project is structured around four main activities, co-led by UNCTAD and relevant ministries in the country:

 1. Strengthen countries’ statistical capacity for improving data collection on and measurement of productive capacities and related vulnerabilities.

-2. Develop National Productive Capacities Gap Assessments (NPCGAs) by applying PCI to identify gaps, limitations, and challenges to foster productive capacities, structural transformation, and economic diversification.
+2. Develop NPCGAs by applying PCI to identify gaps, limitations, and challenges to foster productive capacities, structural transformation, and economic diversification.

-3. Formulate Holistic Productive Capacities Development Programmes (HPCDPs), which are holistic, economy-wide, and long-term roadmaps to address the gaps and facilitate the development of critical economic sectors based on comparative advantages
+3. Formulate HPCDPs, which are holistic, economy-wide, and long-term roadmaps to address the gaps and facilitate the development of critical economic sectors based on comparative advantages.

 4. Train policymakers, national technical experts, private sector entities, academia, and civil society stakeholders in addressing gaps in productive capacities and facilitating structural transformation and economic diversification.